mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. If validation passes, click **Create**.

-    > **Note**:  Deployment can take as much as 5 minutes to complete.
+    > **Note**:  Although the deployment may complete quickly, the configuration of the VM continues in the background.

 1. Once the template has completed, navigate to the **Outputs** pane and make a note of the following:

     * Public FQDN
     * Public SSH

-### Exercise 3: Generate and Configure IoT Edge Device CA Certificates
+### Exercise 3: Download Device CA Certificate

 In this exercise, you will generate test certificates using Linux.
 You will do this using the **vm-az220-training-gw0001-{your-id}** Virtual Machine that you just created and a helper script that you will find within the "Starter" folder for this lab.